Christian communism

 Christian communism is a theological view that the teachings of Jesus compel Christians to support religious communism.
 Although there is no universal agreement on the exact dates when communistic ideas and practices in Christianity began, many Christian communists argue that evidence from the Bible suggests that the first Christians, including the Apostles in the New Testament, established their own small communist society in the years following Jesus' death and resurrection.
 Many advocates of Christian communism and other communists, including Karl Kautsky, argue that it was taught by Jesus and practised by the apostles themselves.
-This position is also held by some historians.
+This position is also confirmed by some historians studying early Christianity.

-There are those who hold the view that the early Christian Church, such as the one described in the Acts of the Apostles, was an early form of communism or Christian socialism.
-The view is that communism was just Christianity in practice and Jesus was the first communist.
+There are some who view the early Christian Church, such as the one described in the Acts of the Apostles, as an early form of communism or Christian socialism.
+They believe that communism was Christianity in practice and that Jesus was the first communist.

 History

 Christian communism was based on the concept of koinonia, which means common or shared life, which was not an economic doctrine but an expression of agape love.

-It was the voluntary sharing of goods amongst the community.
+It involved the voluntary sharing of goods amongst the community.
 Acts 4:35 records that in the early Christian Church in Jerusalem "[n]o one claimed that any of their possessions was their own, but shared everything in common."
 The pattern helped the early Christians to survive after the siege of Jerusalem and was taken seriously for several centuries.
 While it later disappeared from church history, it remained within monasticism and was an important supporting factor in the rise of feudalism.
 This ideal returned in the 19th century with monasticism revival and the rise of religious movements wanting to revive the early Christian egalitarianism.
 Because they were accused of atheism due its association with Marxism, they preferred communalism to describe their Christian communism.